kubevirt/kubevirt/docs/vm-metrics.md

 VM expose a different, and partially overlapping, set of metrics with respect to containers.
-This document explain the differences and how those metrics are made available to the cluster, to be consumed using the standard kubernetes facilities.
+This document explain the differences and how those metrics are made available to the cluster, to be consumed using the standard Kubernetes facilities.

 ## libvirt metrics
-[libvirt](https://libvirt.org/) is the virtualization framework that kubevirt uses; in order to describe the VM metrics in kubevirt, the first step is to inspect what libvirt provides, and how it collect the data.
+[libvirt](https://libvirt.org/) is the virtualization framework that KubeVirt uses; in order to describe the VM metrics in KubeVirt, the first step is to inspect what libvirt provides, and how it collect the data.